Inapproximability of the Partition Function for the Antiferromagnetic Ising and Hard-Core Models: NP-Hardness Results

 Analogously to \cite{Sly10}, for a configuration $\sigma$ on $H$, the phase $Y(\sigma)$ of $\sigma$ is defined to be $+$ if the number of vertices assigned $-1$ in $W_+$ is greater than the number of vertices assigned $-1$ in $W_-$, otherwise $Y(\sigma)=-$.
 In other words, the phase $Y(\sigma)$ of a configuration $\sigma$ simply points to the set between $W_+,W_-$ with the greatest number of vertices assigned $-1$ in $\sigma$.

-The properties of Sly's gadget are stated in the following lemma.
+The properties of Sly's gadget are stated in the following lemma (proved in Section~\ref{sec:sketchproof}).
 We use the following notation: for a configuration $\sigma$ on $H$, $\sigma_R$ denotes the restriction of $\sigma$ to vertices in $R$.
 Moreover, for a spin $s\in\{-1,+1\}$, $\sigma^{-1}(s)$ denotes the vertices assigned the spin $s$.